HazelnutParadise/insyra/Docs/DataList.md

 * **Range:** Returns the difference between the maximum and minimum values in the DataList.
 * **Quartile:** Calculates the quartile value (Q1, Q2, or Q3) based on the provided input.
 * **IQR:** Calculates the interquartile range (IQR) of the DataList, which represents the range between the first and third quartiles.
+* **Percentile:** Percentile: Calculates the percentile value based on the provided input, which represents the value below which a given percentage of observations fall.
+For example, entering 25 (the input scale is 0 to 100) would return the value at the 25th percentile, also known as the first quartile (Q1).

 **Data Conversion:**